mert-devops/Gcloud-GKE-APP-Project/README.md

-## Notes for Assesor
+## Notes for Assessor
-	-Sometimes Google cloud fails to provision the GKE Kluster due to resource limiations compute quotoas etc. on defined region. <br/>
+	-Sometimes Google cloud fails to provision the GKE Kluster due to resource limitations compute quotas etc. on defined region. <br/>
 	-If this happens you may try another region or try again some time later. <br/>
 	-I've automated the infrastructure deployment as well but if Google Clouds fabric fails to deliver please <br/>
 	provision the necessary infrastructure manually and update the projectconfig.json accordingly <br/>